aldur/aldur.github.io/_micros/pipes.md

 ---
-title: 'Shell pipes and readline completion'
+title: 'Shell pipes break readline completion'
-excerpt: >
-  How I re-discovered that completion won't work if stdin is not a terminal (TTY).
+date: 2025-02-01
+modified_date: 2025-06-20
 ---

-On what seemed random occasions, `readline` completion would break in my terminal (e.g., when trying to use `pdb` after setting a Python `breakpoint()`), just to restart working later on.
+Seemingly at random I found myself without `readline` in my terminal, just for it to restart working later on.
+This seemed to happen especially when trying to use `pdb` after setting a Python `breakpoint()`.

 I originally thought about my `TERM` variables being misconfigured, the use of `direnv`, and so on.
 But it was none of that.
 On a closer look, it only happened when running `make extract` to process Beancount transactions from bank statements and financial documents.
 Why?

 The Makefile `extract` target looks as follows: